kuanslove/viewpointslider/README.md

 	Due to time limitation, I just hard coded the size inside the code, but it will be pretty easy to add it to directive.
-C

 	Current style will be:
 	.double_slider, .single_slider  {